ug-cp/fast_samd21_tc/README.md

 This library allows using the TC5_Handler routine triggered by the TC5 timer on SAMD21 (e. g.
 Arduino MKR Zero).

-It is possible to trigger very fast (a few microsends, e. g.
+It is possible to trigger very fast (a few microseconds, e. g.
 8 us = 8e-6 s).

 In contrast to
 [SAMD_TimerInterrupt](https://www.arduino.cc/reference/en/libraries/samd_timerinterrupt/)